melbournebioinformatics/MelBioInf_docs/docs/tutorials/qiime2/qiime2.md

     The classifier used here is only appropriate for the specific 16S rRNA region that *this* data represents.
 You will need to train your own classifier for your own data.
 For more information about training your own classifier, see [Section 6: Extra Information](#train-silva-v138-classifier-for-16s18s-rrna-gene-marker-sequences).

 !!! fail "STOP - Workshop participants only"
     Due to time limitations in a workshop setting, please do NOT run the `qiime feature-classifier classify-sklearn` command below.
 You will need to access a pre-computed `classification.qza` file that this command generates by running the following: `cd; mkdir analysis/taxonomy; cp /mnt/shared_data/pre_computed/classification.qza analysis/taxonomy`.
-If you have accidentally run the command below, `ctrl-z` will terminate it.
+If you have accidentally run the command below, `ctrl-c` will terminate it.

 ```python
 qiime feature-classifier classify-sklearn \